bkielbasa/developer20/content/post/testing-in-go/index.md

 ![tests result in github actions](./tests.png)

 Please notice that this approach works mostly on business-focused applications.
-If you're writing a library or a tool, the logic inside of your code may not be that significant as it is in business applications.
+If you’re writing a library or a tool, the logic inside of your code may not be as significant as it is in business applications.

 To make the usage even more developer-friendly, I add a `Makefile` with task `make test` and `make integration-test` so I don't have to remember about proper tags.